Cris Tinley: With Nottinghamshire and the North of England

-In first-class matches, Tinley represented Nottinghamshire 54 times between his 1847 debut and his final county match in 1869.
-He recorded his first five-wicket haul for the side in 1859, one of eleven Tinley would have with them.
+In matches, Tinley represented Nottinghamshire 54 times between his 1847 debut and his final county match in 1869.
+He recorded his first five-wicket haul for the team in 1859, one of eleven Tinley would have with them.
 Tinley had a ten-wicket haul in three of his matches with the club.
 His best numbers for an innings and a match came in the same contest; against Cambridgeshire in 1862, Tinley took eight wickets for only twelve runs in the first innings, then added seven more in the second innings for a total of fifteen overall.
 Over his entire career with Nottinghamshire, he took 138 wickets with a 14.99 bowling average.

-Between 1851 and 1865, Tinley also appeared in 25 matches for the North of England and had some of his earliest cricket successes with the side.
+Between 1851 and 1865, Tinley also appeared in 25 matches for the North of England, and had some of his earliest cricket successes with them.
 As a bowler, he took his first five-wicket haul for the North versus Surrey in 1857, two years prior to his first for Nottinghamshire; at the crease, Tinley recorded his two best batting totals: 53 runs in a 1858 match versus the South of England and 56 runs in a 1862 match against Surrey.
-As with his Nottinghamshire tenure, he recorded his best innings as a bowler in the same match; taking on Surrey in 1860, he took twelve total wickets through a pair of six-wicket hauls, yielding 30 runs in the first innings for his innings-best performance with the side.
+As with his Nottinghamshire tenure, he recorded his best innings as a bowler in the same match; taking on Surrey in 1860, he took twelve total wickets through a pair of six-wicket hauls, yielding 30 runs in the first innings for his innings-best performance.
 Overall, he took 82 wickets as a member of the North team.

-With the All-England Eleven
+With the All England Eleven

-Tinley played frequently with the All-England Eleven between 1854 and 1874, including in 21 first-class matches.
+Tinley played frequently with the All England Eleven between 1854 and 1874, including in 21 matches.
 Compared to his time with his other major teams, he was used less often as a bowler in their matches, (Note: Tinley bowled half the amount of deliveries with the AEE as he did with the North, despite only playing in four additional matches with the latter.) with 42 wickets in 21 appearances, but he still produced a bowling average of 14.52, lower than his averages with Nottinghamshire and the North.

-He appeared in many more odds matches played by the AEE that were not granted first-class status.
+He appeared in many more odds matches played by the AEE that were not granted status.
 In these matches, Tinley's bowling was even more successful and resulted in two seasons, 1860 and 1862, where he took over 300 wickets in a season for the AEE.
 His best performances with the club featured Tinley recording normally impossible stat lines; these included 10 matches where he took 15 or more wickets in a single innings, with a 19-wicket haul (out of 21 wickets on offer) being his highest total.
 In a match against an eighteen-man team representing Hallam at Hyde Park, Tinley took all seventeen wickets available in the second innings, while a match against Birmingham at Small Heath saw Tinley make twelve catches in a match.